karchz/ngxcache/README.md

-# Ngix Cache Controller for Laravel 4
+# Nginx Cache Controller for Laravel 4